Coordinating users of shared facilities via data-driven predictive assistants and game theory: Proofs for Section sec:obj

-Assumptions imply that $V$ is a polynomial in $(i,y)$.
-Then integrating the quantity inside each $H$ yields two polynomials in $i$ , $v(i)$ and $v_{k}(i)$, of order $d$, whose coefficients are a linear combination of the moments of $\mu$ and $\mu_{k}$ respectively, up to some order $d'$.
-Convergence of $\mu_{k}$ to $\mu$ thus garanties convergence of the coefficients of $v_{k}$ to those of $v$, and uniform convergence of the $v_{k}$ to $v$ on the unit interval.
+Our assumptions (Setting \extref{set:agg}) imply any $\Diffu_m^k$ is a polynomial in $(i,y)$, that can be written $\sum_{m=0}^d i^m q_m(y)$.
+Then integrating the quantity inside each $H$ yields polynomials in $i$, $p(i)$ and $p_n(i)$, of maximum order $d$, whose coefficients are a linear combination of the moments of $\mu$ and $\mu_{n}$ respectively, up to some order $d'$.
+Convergence of $\mu_{n}$ to $\mu$ thus guarantees convergence of the coefficients of $\diffu_{n}$ to those of $\diffu$, and uniform convergence of the $\diffu_{n}$ to $\diffu$ on the unit interval.

-The discontinity of $H$ does not allow us to further use uniform continuity, but we notice that the absolute difference between the two $H$ terms is either zero or one, and is non-zero only on a finite number of intervals where the sign of the $v$ and $v_{k}$ differ.
-We will thus bound the length of these intervals.
-For large $k$, these intervals will be concentrated around the roots of $v$.
-We explicitly deal with the case of roots with odd multiplicity (corresponding to zero-crossings), while the case of even multiplicity can be handled in an analog way.